flavius-pax/codexBook/README.md

 **📌 Note:** CodexBook is not a book generator.
 It is an intentional ecosystem where authors orchestrate narrative complexity — and the AI listens, reflects, and serves.

-CodexBook — crafted by the human hand, and AI refines the structure.
+CodexBook — crafted by the human hand, and AI refines the structure and expands worlds.